wickens/imarc-site/src/posts/goodbye-iphone-hello-htc-desire-s.md

 I am disappointed with the battery life.
 My iPhone (when new) would be at about 70% at 5:30 pm when I left work, with average use.
 The Desire S was at about 40%.
 It is doing a lot more, however, and just proves how little battery technology has improved in the last few years.

-Part 2 of the review to come soon.

 Having used the phone for over a month now (nearly two), I have a good idea of what I think of it and how it compares to the iPhone.